WebAssembly/wasi-crypto/proposals/poc/witx/proposal_signatures.md

 #### <a href="#signature_import" name="signature_import"></a> `signature_import(signature_op: signature_op, encoding: signature_encoding, encoded: ConstPointer<u8>, encoded_len: size) -> (crypto_errno, signature)`
 Create a signature object by importing a signature encoded in a given format.
-Return crypto_errno.invalidsignature if the signature is incompatible with the current content.
+Return crypto_errno.invalid_signature if the signature is incompatible with the current content.

 ##### Params